17th Annual NATA Symposium

-The 16th Annual NATA Symposium on Patient Blood Management, Haemostasis and Thrombosis will take place at the Prague Congress Centre in Prague, Czech Republic, on April 16-17, 2015.
+The 17th Annual NATA Symposium on Patient Blood Management, Haemostasis and Thrombosis will take place at the Royal Dublin Society in Dublin, Republic of Ireland, on April 14-15, 2016.

-The second announcement can be downloaded in PDF format.
+The second announcement in PDF format can be downloaded here.

 Follow NATA on LinkedIn and Twitter